inveniosoftware/docs-invenio-rdm/docs/customize/administration_interface.md

 ```

-For most of the views there is no need to override the `admin_page_content` block as the react component can be injected in the already existing view.
-Here a list of known ids depending on the template that's being extended:
+For most of the views there is no need to override the `admin_page_content` block as the React component can be injected in the already existing view - by reusing existing DOM and React root element IDs
+Here a list of known DOM elements ids, depending on the template that's being extended:

-- `invenio_administration/create.html` -> *invenio-administration-create-root*
+- `invenio_administration/create.html` -> id="**invenio-administration-create-root**"
-- `invenio_administration/details.html` -> *invenio-details-config*
+- `invenio_administration/details.html` -> id="**invenio-details-config**"
-- `invenio_administration/edit.html` -> *invenio-administration-edit-root*
+- `invenio_administration/edit.html` -> id="**invenio-administration-edit-root**"
-- `invenio_administration/search.html` -> *invenio-search-config*
+- `invenio_administration/search.html` -> id="**invenio-search-config**"

 ### Permissions

 The `administration-access` permission is needed to access the administration panel.
-This permission is being introduced for the first time in version 10.
+This permission is being introduced in version 10.
 There are two ways to grant this permission.

 1. Permission can be added using a role: